mchmarny/dapr-demos/component-api/README.md

-# Use of Dapr as a binding API
+# Use of Dapr as a component API Server

-* Purpose-configured instance of Dapr with API token authentication using single command
-* Use of Dapr output binding + Dapr as a microservice (in this case email sending)
+This demo users Dapr instance with API token authentication to show the use of Dapr as a API server for any of its 70+ components.
+This demo uses Sendgrid output binding.

 ## Setup